 What Are the Risk Factors for Ewing's Sarcoma and Can It Be Prevented?

-There are approximately 200 new cases of Ewing's Sarcoma diagnosed in the United States annually.
-Ewing’s sarcoma primarily involves children older than 10, teens and adolescents, and young adults, usually up to the age of 30.
+There are approximately 200 new cases of Ewing's sarcoma diagnosed in the United States annually.
+Ewing’s sarcoma primarily involves children older than age 10, teens and adolescents, and young adults, usually up to the age of 30.
 Slightly more boys than girls are prone to get the disease.
 For unknown reasons, it occurs most often in whites and is extremely rare in African-Americans or Asian-Americans.

 Compared to adult cancers, risks of most childhood cancers, including Ewing's sarcoma, cannot be affected by making lifestyle changes.
 Ewing's sarcoma has not been associated with any environmental risks.
 There are genetic changes that appear in the cells of people with Ewing's sarcoma.
 However, these happen after birth and are not inherited.

 As there are no known risk factor that can be changed and no screening test to effectively identify someone prone to develop this cancer, there is no way to prevent it.